kirinmurphy/codethings-next-router-addons/README.md

 })}
 ```
 Filtered results are rendered on the page either from calling `updateFilter` anywhere in the code (inside the `<UrlParamCategoryFilterProvider />`), or directly navigating to the url with the param value.

+### Multiple Category filters on the same page
+Currently only supports one category provider per page.